krishnaMasters/vlogSphere/README.md

-# vlogSphere
+# Node.Js-Authentication-System

-VlogSphere is YouTube clone where user can create and upload their own videos, and search for videos based on keywords, categories, or trending topics.
+This is a fully Functional Login, Register and Logout System Using Node.JS, Express, Passport and More...

+update: refactoring code soon